 20 – The Ethel M Chocolate Factory

 A Short Drive out of Las Vegas is the Ethel M Chocolate Factory near Henderson.
 Free self-guided tours of the factory are available.
-Estetaill this just a short stroll along a viewing aisle where you get the chance to see the Coholiters in action.
-TBH this is a little hit and miss as it’s possible no much is going on when you visit.
+This is just a short stroll along a viewing aisle where you get the chance to see the Coholiters in action.
+TBH this is a little hit-and-miss as it’s possible not much is going on when you visit.

 To help mitigate the disappointment there is also the impressive cactus garden.
 3 Acres of wonderful botanical gardens.
 Overall the experience is pretty pleasant, with the ever-present scent of chocolate in the air.
 Chocolate Tasting is also available and of course, you can purchase Ethel’s chocs on-site but none of that is free.

 Naturally getting out for the day and hiking is a top FREE activity in most locations around the world.
 However, in Vegas, this presents two big issues.

 One is the Weather.
 In the Summer temperatures get unthinkably high.
 105°F (40°C) during the day (and not much less at night), this makes hiking, at best unpleasant, at worst dangerous!
 We really do not recommend hiking out in the desert during the summer at all.
 The Flipside of this is during the winter some of the higher grounds around Vegas are actually inaccessible due to snow!